 2. Enter your business location’s address, and add a corresponding position marker on Google Maps.

 3. Choose if you want to show your location on Google Maps.
-This is ideal if you serve customers at your physical location.
+This is ideal if you serve customers at your

 4. Select your business category.